 DNL tags for localization.

 Bob (or another SCCM member) will do the following:

 [ ] Create repo in Corp > AdobeDocs.

 [ ] Add repo (including Loc in most cases) to Airtable, with Publish=False.

 [ ] Make sure repo is configured properly.

-[ ] Add Loc repos to Airtable.
+[ ] Add Loc repos to Airtable, if necessary.

 [ ] Add repo to

 [ ] Select Publish in Airtable (English and Loc) when ready.